Mucopolysaccharidosis: MPS VII

 MPS VII, Sly syndrome, one of the least common forms of the mucopolysaccharidoses, is estimated to occur in fewer than one in 250,000 births.
 The disorder is caused by deficiency of the enzyme beta-glucuronidase.
 In its rarest form, Sly syndrome causes children to be born with hydrops fetalis, in which extreme amounts of fluid are retained in the body.
 Survival is usually a few months or less.
 Most children with Sly syndrome are less severely affected.
 Neurological symptoms may include mild to moderate intellectual disability by age 3, communicating hydrocephalus, nerve entrapment, corneal clouding, and some loss of peripheral and night vision.
 Other symptoms include short stature, some skeletal irregularities, joint stiffness and restricted movement, and umbilical and/or inguinal hernias.
 Some patients may have repeated bouts of pneumonia during their first years of life.
 Most children with Sly syndrome live into the teenage or young adult years.

 MPS IX

-As of 2001, only one case of MPS IX had been reported.
+As of 2011, only one case of MPS IX was known, but another three were reported in the same year.
 The disorder results from hyaluronidase deficiency.
 Symptoms included nodular soft-tissue masses located around joints, with episodes of painful swelling of the masses and pain that ended spontaneously within 3 days.
 Pelvic radiography showed multiple soft-tissue masses and some bone erosion.
 Other traits included mild facial changes, acquired short stature as seen in other MPS disorders, and normal joint movement and intelligence.